 How Do I Participate in the Yellow Ribbon Program at NC State?

 - If you have Post 9/11 GI Bill benefits remaining (Chapter 33), you qualify for those benefits at the 100% rate, and you are a current graduate or undergraduate student at NC State University, submit a copy of your letter of eligibility to Holly Danford in the NC State Veterans' Education Office and inquire about the availability of Yellow Ribbon funds.

 - Complete an application and be accepted into a degree-seeking program at NC State.

-- If you have not already done so, contact the VA Certifying Official in Registration & Records-1000 Harris Hall-to begin the certification process and attend a VA Information Session.
+- If you have not already done so, contact the Certifying Official in Registration & Records-1000 Harris Hall-to begin the certification process and attend a VA Information Session.

 Register for classes and submit an enrollment worksheet to the Certifying Official via the Veterans website.